-Rinse, then launder using oxygen bleach in the hottest water that's safe for the fabric.
+To remove sweat stains use a prewash stain remover; if the stains are old, apply white vinegar.
+Rinse, then launder using oxygen bleach in the hottest water that's safe to use with the fabric.

-Pretreat the cosmetic stains on clothes by applying a prewash spot remover or a liquid laundry detergent to the stained area.
+Pretoria cosmetics stains with prewash stain remover or a liquid laundry detergent.
 Wash the garment in the water temperature recommended for the fabric.

 To remove crayon stains on clothes, start by scraping off the surface crayon wax with a dull knife.
-Soak the stained garment in a product containing enzymes or oxygen bleach in the hottest water safe for the fabric for several minutes to half an hour.
-Then wash and dry as usual.
+Soak the fabric in a product containing enzymes or oxygen bleach in the hottest water safe for the fabric.
+Launder using the hottest water it can withstand.

-To remove juice stains on clothes, soak in cold water, and apply a pretreating product or undiluted laundry detergent.
-Then wash as usual.
-Air dry; do not place in the dryer until the blight is gone.
+To remove a juice stain, soak in cold water, then apply a pretreating product or undiluted laundry detergent on the juice stain.
+Launder as label instructions recommend.
+Air-dry; do not place in dryer until the stain is completely gone.

-Presoak or prewash the grass stained clothes in your washing machine or a bucket using warm water and a detergent containing enzymes.
+Presoak or prewash the grass stained garment in a bucket or your washing machine (using the presoak setting) with a detergent containing enzymes.
 Launder as usual with chlorine bleach if it's safe for the fabric.
 If the cleaning instructions on the clothing item advise against it, use oxygen bleach instead.